adf0001/test.htm/README.md

 ```

 4. now update file 'test/test-data.js' in your project with your code,
-	and open page 'test/test.htm' to test in browsers.
+	and open page 'test/test.htm' to test in browsers; or run 'test-http.bat' and open page '../test-list.htm' to test in browsers.

 ## file structure